 Making your company attractive to young professionals is an important step in ensuring long-term growth and success.
-Today’s top talent isn’t interested in just punching the timecard.
-They’re looking for meaningful work, a flexible environment, and strong relationships.
+Today’s top talent is not interested in just punching the timecard.
+They are looking for meaningful work, a flexible environment, and strong relationships.

 Transparency also includes a clear path towards career advancement.
 Ambitious young professionals have their eyes set on career development, no matter their role in the company.
 Development can take the form of networking opportunities, training, and mentorship.
 These workers want to know where they stand when the measuring stick comes out, and have the ability to work with their superiors to formulate and execute a plan for improvement and advancement.
 Transparent dialog is the key to fostering strong relationships.

 Support also goes beyond the walls of the office.
 Millennials in the workforce want to feel that they are contributing to an important cause.
-That does not necessarily mean they are all out to save the world or stake their flag in the next Google.
-Rather, they want to feel that they spend their days working for a company that cares about both their own well-being as well as the community at large.
-That’s because young professionals stake a piece of their own identity to the company that they represent.
+They want to feel that they spend their days working for a company that cares about both their own well-being as well as the community at large.
+That is because young professionals stake a piece of their own identity to the company that they represent.

 This generation jumps at the chance to engage in community activism, service opportunities, and corporate stewardship programs.
 They want to know their employer makes decisions that are environmentally responsible and beneficial to the surrounding community.
 This provides great bonding opportunities for employees, while positively affecting the world around them.

 So when designing your physical workspace to better accommodate the rising generation of workers, do not forget to consider their values, motivations, and beliefs that lie behind them.
 Young professionals expect a lot from their employers.
 In return, they give their loyalty, dedication, and diligence in working towards company innovation and success and better workplace behavior.